 Informatics Capstone Details

 The first and most common type of Capstone is a practical Capstone.
-This Capstone involves taking two courses, INFO 490 and INFO 491, during the winter and spring of your final year before graduation.
+This involves taking two courses, INFO 490 (4 credits) and INFO 491 (4 credits), during the winter and spring quarters of your final year before graduation.
 These experiences guide you through forming a team, developing a project, and completing the project in time for the spring Capstone event.
 The practical Capstone is the “usual” Capstone completed by most Informatics students — if someone just says “Capstone,” this is what they are referring to.

 Students do a wide range of Capstones, including designing new information experiences, analyzing an information system, devising new information workflows, and even bootstrapping startups.